 - Medicine and Surgery

-University of Turin’s undergraduate programs are 3 years long, excluding Medicine and Surgery (6 years).
-A high school diploma and English language proficiency are required for admission.
-TARM exam is held for language proficiency.
-In addition to this exam, it is necessary to pass the OFA exam, which tests general basic knowledge.
+Undergraduate programs at the University of Turin are 3 years except Medicine and Surgery.
+The Medicine and Surgery program lasts 6 years.
+High school diploma and English language proficiency are required for admission.
+TARM exam is organized for language proficiency.
+In addition to this exam, it is also important to pass the OFA exam, which tests general basic knowledge.

 - Area & Global Studies for International Cooperation